FerAHMz/Frontend_PortalVJ/README.md

 ---

-### Archivos importantes
+## Important Files
-* Dockerfile: Define cómo construir la imagen del contenedor.
+* Dockerfile: Defines how to build the container image.
-* docker-compose.yml: Ignorado por Git (configuración personalizada por equipo).
+* docker-compose.yml: Ignored by Git (team-specific configuration).
-* docker-compose.yml.example: Archivo base que debe copiarse como docker-compose.yml.
+* docker-compose.yml.example: Base file that should be copied as docker-compose.yml.
-* .gitignore: Evita subir node_modules y archivos específicos del entorno.
+* .gitignore: Prevents uploading node_modules and environment-specific files.

 ---

-### Consideraciones
+## Considerations
-* Al construir el contenedor por primera vez, se generará automáticamente node_modules dentro del contenedor gracias al Dockerfile.
+* When building the container for the first time, node_modules will be automatically generated inside the container thanks to the Dockerfile.
-* El archivo .gitignore evita conflictos al no incluir node_modules ni docker-compose.yml personalizado.
+* The .gitignore file prevents conflicts by not including node_modules or personalized docker-compose.yml.

 ---

-### Contacto
+## Contact
-* Estudiantes:
+* Students:
 - Felipe Aguilar - agu23195@uvg.edu.gt
 - Fernando Hernández - her23645@uvg.edu.gt
 - Fernando Rueda - rue23748@uvg.edu.gt
 - Nadissa Vela - vel23764@uvg.edu.gt